All Episodes

 Okay, what then?

-If anybody can't grasp the the evil of that, and let's not use a red flag word like evil, the inappropriateness, the unfunctionality, the thorough inappropriateness, the grotesquery, of course, and there's another red.
+The notion of trying to lure a third grader into a sexual relationship, if anybody can't grasp the evil of that, and let's not use a red flag word like evil, the inappropriateness, the unfunctionality, the thorough inappropriateness, the grotesquery, of course, there's another red, you know, kids are not ready for this.

 They're not ready for this.

-So this is an enormous human dysfunction.
+So, this is an enormous human dysfunction.

 Okay, so we have an enormous human dysfunction.

-Now what do we do about it?
+Now, what do we do about it when we find vestiges of it?

-Uh it is it is the 10-year-old that really does it for me sexually.
+It is the 10-year-old that really does it for me sexually.

-Man, you you dump that person into the most extensive and thorough counseling possible and see if he is retrievable.
+Man, you dump that person into the most extensive and thorough counseling possible and see if he is retrievable.

 Retrievable from that unspeakable strain of thought.